 Happy Valentine’s Day!
 A statement that will become more and more popular as we near that famous day of the year.
 When is Valentines’ Day this year?
-Well, Valentines’ Day 2020 takes place on Friday, February 14th.
+Well, Valentines’ Day 2022 takes place on this Monday, February 14th.

 Ancient Rome and Happy Valentine’s Day

 We’ll take a look at some of the common origin stories surrounding this romantic day: from Roman festivals of fertility to Christian Saints and priests.
 We’ll then take a moment to consider how people celebrate this holiday, and for how long they’ve been doing so.

 Do you want to know more about your Guardian Angel and get a FREE ANGEL READING?
 Just fill out this form, please:

 If you traveled back to Ancient Rome prior to the rise of Christianity, you wouldn’t find a single person saying, “Happy Valentine’s Day”.
 During the same time of the year, you would find a festival taking place known as Lupercalia.

 This was a festival of fertility that sought to honor the Roman God of Agriculture, Faunus, while also increasing the fertility of women, animals, and crops within the Roman Empire.
 To us, this festival may seem a little bizarre.

 The priests of Rome would gather in a cave where the mythical founders of Rome, Romulus, and Remus, were believed to have been suckled by a she-wolf until a shepherd discovered them.

 In this case, animal sacrifices would be made to Faunus which is how the Romans honored their Gods and paid their respects to them.